Atloas/ApexStratRoulette/README.md

 weapons

-extra - extra strategies, like hunting packages.
+strats

-team - will roll for all 3 people.
+solo - will roll for just one player.

 For example:

-    java StratRoulette team weapons extra
+    java StratRoulette weapons strats

-This will tell the entire team what weapons and extra strategies to use, but won't restrict your legend choice.
+This will tell the entire team what weapons and strats strategies to use, but won't restrict your legend choice.

 An empty options string will result in a full roll:

     java StratRoulette

-The legend, weapon, and extra lists are simply expandable: you just need to add whatever you want to the text files, one item per line.
+The legend, weapon, and strats lists are easily expandable: you just need to add whatever you want to the text files, one item per line.